David Brand: Early life

 In 1935, Brand moved to Kalgoorlie and worked at the Golden Horseshoe Mine, as a truck driver, treatment hand, filter specialist and shift boss.
-In his spare time, he was active in the Methodist Church and as a scoutmaster.
-Brand was of Cornish descent, like both his predecessor, Albert Hawke, and successor, John Tonkin, as premier.
+In February 1938 he discovered the body of a co-worker, Walter Veitch, who had been fatally electrocuted while working alone at a pumping station.
+He subsequently gave evidence at the inquest into Veitch's death.

 Military service

 Following the outbreak of World War II, Brand enlisted in the Australian Imperial Force on 23 November 1939.
 As a private, he was assigned to the 2/11th Battalion, part of the 6th Division, which embarked for the Middle East on 20 April 1940.
 Brand fought in the North African campaign, including the advance on Benghazi, and was promoted to corporal before the 2/11th was sent to the Greek campaign, in which he was seriously wounded on 24 April 1941.

 Brand was eventually sent back to Australia for further treatment, arriving in August, and was discharged as medically unfit in April 1942.
 He was re-mobilised in September, as an instructor with the 7th Battalion, Volunteer Defence Corps, in Geraldton and was promoted to Warrant Officer in January 1943.
 With the war effort beginning to wind down, Brand was discharged from the army in January 1945.